-Where do paramedic students get to train in the busiest Emergency Department in Minnesota, in a nationally renowned Burn Center, in Level I Trauma Center Operating Rooms, and diverse clinical departments in both metro and greater Minnesota medical centers (Photos 1-3)?
+Where do paramedic students get to train in the busiest Emergency Department in Minnesota, in a nationally renowned Burn Center, in Level I Trauma Center operating rooms, and diverse clinical departments in both metro and greater Minnesota medical centers (Photos 1-3)?
 Where do they train with experienced paramedics in both rural and metro ambulance services (Photo 4)?
 And where are didactic and skills training supplemented by simulation training and field training in vehicle extrication and rappelling (Photos 5- 8)?
-HCMC EMS Education has partnered with Ridgewater College, with campuses in Willmar and Hutchinson, to create a one-of-a-kind paramedic program that offers the best of rural and metro Minnesota settings for pre-hospital and hospital-based clinical training, as well as comprehensive classroom and skills training.
+HCMC Emergency and Critical Care Education has partnered with Ridgewater College, with campuses in Willmar and Hutchinson, to create a one-of-a-kind paramedic program that offers the best of rural and metro Minnesota settings for pre-hospital and hospital-based clinical training, as well as comprehensive classroom and skills training.
 With its 5th class recently graduated, the HCMC/Ridgewater paramedic program has a unique history of innovation and collaboration, high graduation rates, national board pass rates and employment rates, and a reputation for excellence.
 To date, the program has graduated nearly 140 paramedics who have gone on to work with rural, urban and suburban ambulance services across Minnesota, from Hibbing to Mankato, Willmar and Hutchinson to Redwing, as well as the metro area.

 In the fall of 2005, metro and rural ambulance services in greater Minnesota needed paramedics and high-quality local training programs.
 Bev Hartzburg (Willmar Ambulance Service and Ridgewater College), Mike Boehme (Dean of Instruction, Ridgewater College), Charlie Moen (Director of EMS Education, HCMC), and Brian Mahoney (Medical Director, Hennepin EMS) set about to develop an accredited paramedic program that would draw on unique facilities and expert personnel at HCMC and Ridgewater College and build a collaborative program that would equip students for paramedicine practice in both rural and urban Minnesota.
 The innovative program was launched in March 2007, graduating its first class of 28 paramedics in 2008.

 The program makes extensive use of innovative technologies.
 Lectures by experts from diverse fields are broadcast live from an HCMC classroom in Minneapolis to the Hutchinson or Willmar campus (or vice versa), by internet TV and Adobe Connect.
 Audio connection and a projection of students in the off-site classroom at the back of the lecture classroom enables lecturers to interact with students in both locations; lectures are also recorded for later viewing (Photos 9- 11).
 Clinical lectures cover topics from anatomy and physiology, pharmacology, and pulmonology to childbirth, pediatrics, geriatrics, and care of patients with special needs.
 Situational training includes lectures on tactical emergency medicine, verbal judo, medical incident command, hazardous materials incidents, rescue awareness, ground and air transport, and crime scene awareness.
 Extensive skills training includes labs in airway management, patient assessment, cardiac emergencies and advanced cardiac life support (ACLS), IV placement, medication administration, and other critical skills, all taught at both HCMC and Ridgewater sites (Photos 12-14).
 Ridgewater College, a pioneer in simulation training, also provides multiple simulation training options.
-Scenarios are run in a simulated apartment, an ambulance, and a mobile simulation lab (Photos 15-16) (Read more about Simulation at Ridgewater).
+Scenarios are run in a simulated apartment, an ambulance, and a mobile simulation lab (Photos 15-16).
 Ridgewater also offers paramedic students from both sites an opportunity for skills and teamwork development through yearly simulation training with nursing students during Willmar Trauma Days (Photo 18).
 Both sites also provide field training at public safety training sites to acquaint students with basic techniques of vehicle extrication, belaying and rappelling (Photos 19-22).

 The HCMC/Ridgewater program is unique for its extensive hospital-based clinical training and range of high-quality sites.
 Students train with expert clinical teams in diverse departments at HCMC, Rice Memorial Hospital in Willmar, Hutchinson Health Services, Ridgeview Hospital in Waconia, and Montevideo Hospital, gaining valuable exposure to a range of hospitals and clinical settings.
 Students get hands-on training through clinical rotations in the Emergency Department, Intensive Care Units, Labor and Delivery, Pediatrics, Anaesthesia/Operating Room (OR) and other departments.
 HCMC is a Level I Adult and Pediatric Trauma Center and provides students the opportunity to train in the busiest Emergency Department in Minnesota, with a diverse patient population and high levels of acuity (Photos 23-24).
 With an OR Suite open 24/7 and approximately 40 surgeries performed on an average weekday, the HCMC Anesthesiology/OR rotation provides students with critical training in airway assessment and management (Photos 25-26).
 HCMC also offers opportunities to train in specialized services such as the Cardiac Catheterization Lab and medical, pediatric and neonatal Intensive Care Units, as well as access to the Burn Center (Photo 27) and Acute Psychiatric Services, which are unique facilities in the state and region (read more about the HCMC Burn Center and Acute Psychiatric Services).
 Throughout HCMC and other clinical sites, paramedic students work with skilled staff who are committed to teaching and incorporating them into the clinical team.